cmusatyalab/wireguard4netns/README.md

     poetry build
 ```

-This will download a copy of golang and build a custom `wireguard-go` binary
+The `wireguard-go` binary is then placed at `src/wireguard4netns/wireguard-go`.
-which will be placed at `src/wireguard4netns/wireguard-go`.
-As long as that
+As long as that binary is present in that location, the build will avoid
-binary is present it will not try to rebuild the wireguard-go code again.
+rebuilding the wireguard-go code.

 We use a custom built version of wireguard-go because starting with an existing
 tunnel socket fd is really just an artifact of how the unmodified wireguard-go
 process sets up the tuntap device and uapi socket in the foreground and then
 daemonizes itself, passing along the already open file descriptors.
 With our
 approach the tuntap device ends up being created in a different network
 namespace and wireguard-go was unable to query or set the MTU.

-Our modification
-simply changes the code to not failing when MTU operations are not working and
+Our modifications simply change the code to not fail when MTU operations are
-is in `wireguard-go.patch`.
+not working and is in `wireguard-go.patch`.

 We also needed to make sure the UAPI socket is placed in a user-writable
-location instead of `/var/run/wireguard`, this `socketDirectory` path is
+location instead of `/var/run/wireguard`.
+This `socketDirectory` path is
-customized through a custom linker flag that is set in `build.py` when we
+customized through a custom linker flag that we set in `build.py` at the time
-build the binary.
+we build the binary.

 ## Licenses